cloudflare/cloudflare-docs/products/logs/src/content/analytics-integrations/splunk/index.md

 ## Task 2 - Make the API call to create the Logpush job

 Create the Logpush job by following the instructions on [Enable Logpush to Splunk](https://developers.cloudflare.com/logs/logpush/splunk).
+The API call creates a Logpush job but does not enable it.

-This API call creates a Logpush job but does not enable it.
-You will need to enable the Logpush job after setting the desired fields to push.
-Enable the job through the API by following the instructions on [Enable Logpush to Splunk](https://developers.cloudflare.com/logs/logpush/splunk) or through the Cloudflare dashboard by following these instructions:
+Enable the Logpush job through the the Cloudflare dashboard or through the API by following the instructions on [Enable Logpush to Splunk](https://developers.cloudflare.com/logs/logpush/splunk).
+To enable through the dashboard:

 1. Navigate to the Cloudflare dashboard and select **Analytics** > **Logs**.
 2. Click **Edit** and select the fields referenced in the Dashboard section below to fully populate all tables and graphs.